Red cavalry in attack. 1919 (documentary frame)

 General situation at the front

 The total number of white troops in the Moscow direction was about 100 thousand bayonets and sabers, about 300 guns, over 800 machine guns, 22 armored trains and 12 tanks.
 The troops of the Kiev region under the command of General Dragomirov were located in front of Kiev and along the Desna River near Chernigov.
-The volunteer army of General May-Mayevsky (over 22 thousand people) held positions from Chernigov to Orel and to Don (near Zadonsk).
+The volunteer army of General May-Mayevsky (over 22 thousand people) held positions from Chernigov to Orel and to the Don (near Zadonsk).
 During the Moscow campaign, the main forces of May-Mayevsky achieved maximum success and reached the line Khutor-Mikhailovsky, Sevsk, Dmitrovsk, st. Eropkino, Livny, Borki, r.
 Ikorets.
-From 13 to 20 on October 1919, whites occupied Oryol.
+From October 13 to October 20, 1919, White occupied the Orel.
 The Don army of General Sidorin (50 thousand people) was located from Zadonsk to the mouth of Ilovli; The Caucasian army of General Wrangel (about 15 thousand people) - in the Tsaritsyn area, having part of the forces against Astrakhan, on both banks of the Volga; The detachment of General Drazenko from the Northern Caucasus troops is against Astrakhan from the south and southwest.

 The armed forces of the South of Russia were bloodless and exhausted by a strategic offensive in the Moscow direction.
 Unlike the Reds, the White Command was unable to provide massive support to the people.
 The social base was weak, and was already exhausted by previous mobilization.
 Many anti-Bolshevik forces and groups of the population, after eliminating the direct threat, were occupied by internal swarms and conflicts, opposed the White movement.
 The existing reserves, new formed units and even part of the forces from the main front were diverted to internal fronts and directions.
 In particular, to pacify the uprising of Makhno and other chieftains who set fire to large areas in New Russia and Little Russia.
 Part of the forces of the Kiev region fought against the Petliurists and rebels.
 The troops of the North Caucasus were engaged in the struggle against the highlanders, the forces of the North Caucasus Emirate, etc.